Stockade railway station: Closure

 After World War II, quarrying based on prisoner labour was stopped, as goods production based on a prisoner's learning of a trade increased.
 Further, with the rise of automobile ownership, the South Australian Railways realised that passenger service on the line was uneconomic as patron numbers were low.
 In July 1961, Stockade was closed, the turntable removed, and the line cut back to the nearby Northfield railway station, which was itself relocated at this time from the eastern to the western side of Briens Road.
-Today, the area around the former station and quarry has now been redeveloped as the Stockade Botanical Park.
+Today, the area around the former station and quarry has now been redeveloped as the Stockade Botanic Park.